ngalamac/Ngala-Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I give thanks to Microverse community for investing in me.
-I;m looking forth to building more projects
+I am looking forth to building more projects

 ## 📝 License <a name="license"></a>